szahanov/house_prices_regression/readme.md

 >   R squared
 >       0.9998803

 These are good results for our model.
 Naturally there is a chance of overfitting and this model likely does overfit a bit, with more analysis we could remove more variables and adjust our model further.
+In real life I would not buy a house using raw machine learning results, results would need to be smoothed to account for outliers.
+For large and uncommon purchases it could make more sense to use simpler averages or a model that's more transparent like a GLM, but as the number of decisions required increases the case for machine learning gets stronger.

 Great success